JoaoOtavioOCortes/JoaoOtavioOCortes/README.md

  ## what's up!
 My name is João Otávio.
 - I’m into programing and resolve problems!
 - I’m currently learning and working with OOP, C# and .Net
-- I’m working as Dev at VrTech!!
+- I’m working as Dev at VRTech!!
 - How to reach me : joaootavioocortes@gmail.com
                             instagram : @jaobolinha_